top of page

 • Spending long periods in VR without breaks

 Treat VR like a real-world environment, not a toy.
+Your supervision is crucial in ensuring their safety.

 Children may hear: